VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Method

-{\bf Captioning evaluation.} \Cref{tbl:main_cap} compares our training-free method with two variants of the training-free SmoothVLM defense: the original version using random masking~\cite{sun2024safeguarding} and our extended variant, which applies the same transformations as our method and selects the best one.
-We also report results with no defense applied (“Defense off”).
-Performance is evaluated on clean images and on images attacked by MF-ii~\cite{zhao2023evaluating} and MixAttack~\cite{tu2023many}.
-Our method consistently outperforms all baselines; for example, under the MF-ii attack on LLaVA, it achieves a SentenceBERT score of 0.716, compared to 0.677 for~\cite{sun2024safeguarding} and 0.704 for our improved SmoothVLM variant.
-Notably, our method is the only one that preserves clean-image performance at the “Defense off” level.
-Finally, incorporating our transformation-selection strategy improves SmoothVLM’s performance.
-We compare only against methods applicable to smaller LVLMs such as LLaVA and MiniGPTv2, and therefore do not include~\cite{zhou2024defending}, which relies on the reasoning capabilities of more powerful models such as GPT-4o-Mini and Gemini.

-{\bf Attack detection.} \Cref{tbl:main_det} reports detection accuracy (the percentage of correctly classified inputs), recall (the fraction of adversarial images that are successfully detected), and precision (the fraction of inputs flagged as adversarial that are indeed adversarial).
-Overall, $0.965$ of clean images are correctly identified as clean, with $0.95$ already filtered out by the fast early detector.
-For images subjected to either attack, the precision is $10$, indicating that no adversarial images are mistakenly classified as clean, while the recall is consistently high, demonstrating effective adversarial detection.

-{\bf Qualitative evaluation.} \Cref{fig:teaser,fig:qualitative} qualitatively compare our captions with an LVLM’s.
-Although the attacked images are visually similar to the originals, the LVLM produces captions aligned with the targeted attack.
-In contrast, our method successfully resists the attack and generates accurate captions.
-For example, while our model correctly captions a dog with a frisbee, LLaVA misidentifies the image as a red fire hydrant.

-{\bf Runtime analysis.} Without any defense, caption generation takes $1.8$ seconds per image.
-When our defense is applied, the early detector requires $1.9$ seconds per image.
-It correctly identifies $95\%$ of clean images, which are then excluded from the remainder of the pipeline.
+This step captures an additional $\sim 95\%$ of clean images, which are then excluded from the remainder of the pipeline.
 Images not classified as clean are forwarded to the LVLMs and the late detector, a stage that takes $18.2$ seconds.
-At this point, an additional $0.5\%$-$1.5\%$ of the remaining clean images are identified (depending on the model and the attack) and removed from further processing.
+At this point, an additional $0.5\%$-$1\%$ of the remaining clean images are identified (depending on the model and the attack) and removed from further processing.
 Finally, response generation takes $2.8$ seconds.
 By comparison, SmoothVLM processes every image and requires $52.7$ seconds per image.

-Runtime analysis was conducted on an NVIDIA RTX 6000 Ada GPU.
+VALD runtime analysis was conducted using LLaVA model using on an NVIDIA RTX 6000 Ada GPU. \Cref{app:runtime} provides analysis of runtimes as a function of the percentage of clean images.